Xeway/ERC/README.md

 function updatePremium(uint256 id, uint256 amount) external;
 ```

-Allows the seller to update the premium that option buyer will need to provide for buying the options.
+Allows the seller to update the premium that buyers will need to provide for buying the options.

 **Note that the `amount` will be for the whole underlying amount, not only for the options that might still be available for purchase.**